Taxus: Bows

 Yew wood is reddish brown (with whiter sapwood), and is very springy.
 It was traditionally used to make bows, especially the longbow.

-Latin taxus, "yew tree," is probably borrowed, via Greek, from Taxša, the Scythian word for yew (and bow) (cognate of Persian تخش Taxš, meaning bow).
+These longbows were used by Scythian people who were part of the police force in ancient Athens.
+This use was lent into the Ancient Greek word for "bow" and later probably borrowed into the Latin word and now generic name of Taxus.

 Ötzi, the Chalcolithic mummy found in 1991 in the Italian Alps, carried an unfinished bow made of yew wood.
 Consequently, it is not surprising that in Norse mythology, the abode of the god of the bow, Ullr, had the name Ydalir (Yew Dales).
 Most longbow wood used in northern Europe was imported from Iberia, where climatic conditions are better for growing the knot-free yew wood required.
 The yew longbow was the critical weapon used by the English in the defeat of the French cavalry at the Battle of Agincourt, 1415.
 British yews tend to be too gnarly, and thus the wood for English longbows used at the Battle of Agincourt was imported from Spain or northern Italy.

 Cultivation

 It is suggested that English parishes were required to grow yews and, because of the trees' toxic properties, they were grown in the only commonly enclosed area of a village – the churchyard.
 The yew tree can often be found in church graveyards and is symbolic of sadness.
 Such a representation appears in Lord Alfred Tennyson's poem "In Memoriam A.H.H."
 (2.61–64).

 The yew can be very long-lived.
 The Fortingall Yew has been considered to be the oldest tree in Europe, at something over 2,000 years old.
 Tradition has it that Pontius Pilate slept under it while on duty before 30 AD.
-This has been topped by a tree in the churchyard of a small Welsh village called St Cynog.
-It has been dated to 5,000 years old by dendrologist Janis Fry.
+Claims for an older tree have been made for the Defynnog Yew in the churchyard of St Cynog's Church, Defynnog, Wales, but this view is contested.
 Such old trees usually consist of a circular ring of growths of yew, since their heart has long since rotted away.

 The Eihwaz rune is named after the yew, and sometimes also associated with the "evergreen" world tree, Yggdrasil.